 More importantly, a higher quality score will reduce your advertising costs, give your ads increased exposure and lead to better ad positioning in both search and display networks.
 This increases Google AdWords conversion.

 Your job is to create a clear path to the sale.
 The copy on your landing page should mirror the copy in your ads.

 For example, if you’re selling a physical product, you could simply send click traffic to the product page so that they can buy it.
+That’s a simple conversion tracking code to implement.
 See how 6pm does it for Nine West shoes:

 The headline “Nine West Closeout – Save up to 75% on Nine West Shoes” is highly relevant to the landing page.